Dee Bradley Baker's "All to Know About Going Pro in V.O."

 Great art lasts: In over 300 million years the cockroach’s classic design has never gone out of style.

-Controlling talented people doesn’t make you talented.
+Controlling talented people doesn’t make you talented or an artist or even an expert.

 Enthusiasm is contagious.
 Talent isn’t.